Choosing the right noise assessment equipment

 Get a coffee before you go any further as in this subject lies a preponderance of choices.

 As a wee diversion, should you be wanting things like fixed signs which continually monitor noise levels and illuminate when it is getting too high then head over to the fine people at noisemeters.co.uk as they have a range of these which can delight any purchaser in their Noise at Work section.
-But, they are not for use in noise assessments.

 So, back to hand held meters for measuring noisy stuff.
 Here are some tips and advice on what to invest your money in.
 Don't forget, if you don't want to buy them or the stingy accounts-types won't spend some pennies then again, those fine people at Noisemeters.co.uk rent them out for short-term use - see below for guidance on deciding between renting and purchasing.
 There is no connection between this site and Noisemeters, just that I've used them over many years myself and like them.

 The first choice is how good a noise meter do you need?
 There are various levels of noise meter with them being categorised on how accurate they are.

 - Class 0 is the mutt's nuts.
 This is laboratory-reference standard and you definitely don't need this for a noise risk assessment.
 Nor do you want to spend the money these things cost.

 - Class 1 or Type 1 is good, very good.
 People who do a lot of noise assessments such as noise consultants should be using these.
 I'd also recommend large factories use these noise meters purely as there will be a lot of employees at risk.